devjgm/papers/cpp_time_zone.md

 # Impact on the Standard

-The Time Zone Library proposed in this paper depends on the existing `<chrono>` library with no changes.
+The Time-Zone Library proposed in this paper depends on the existing `<chrono>` library with no changes.
 It also depends on the proposed Civil Time Library that is proposed in (XXX: jgm add a link).
 This library is implementable using only C++98 and requires no language extensions.

 ## Design Decisions

-### Use separately distributed time zone data
+### Use separately distributed time-zone data

 This proposal depends on externally provided data that describes the rules for each time zone.
-Commonly this is distributed as data files, one for each time zone, as part of the IANA Time Zone Database (https://www.iana.org/time-zones).
+Commonly this is distributed as data files, one for each time zone, as part of the IANA Time-Zone Database (https://www.iana.org/time-zones).
 These data may alternatively be located elsewhere on a computer (e.g., in a registry).
-A standard Time Zone Library should use the time zone data provided on the system.
-The time zone data should not be included as part of the standard Time Zone Library.
+A standard Time-Zone Library should use the time-zone data provided on the system.
+The time-zone data should not be included as part of the standard Time-Zone Library.

 ### Leap seconds are disregarded (though could be supported)

-Like most places, Google [disregards leap seconds](https://googleblog.blogspot.com/2011/09/time-technology-and-leaping-seconds.html), therefore the Time Zone Library presented here will also disregard them.
+Like most places, Google [disregards leap seconds](https://googleblog.blogspot.com/2011/09/time-technology-and-leaping-seconds.html), therefore the Time-Zone Library presented here will also disregard them.
 However, if leap second support is necessary it could be added to this library with minimal modification to the interface and some additional complexity for programmers.